sjbennett123/gloryforthefist/content/rules/playtest/playtest_racial_traits.md

 Cost without Trait: 20
 ```

-This skill allows the character to harves their own "materials" to agment productinm, They need not furnish silver ot recive the bonus levels.
+This skill allows the character to harves their own "materials" to agment productinm, They need not furnish silver ot receive the bonus levels.

 Grand Master